beetlebytes/beetlebytes/README.md

-*hey, welcome
+* hey, welcome

 i go by many names, but ;

-on *ponytown* - call me whatever pony i am atm
+on *ponytown* - call me whatever pony i am atm ( unless ive told you / made it clear that you can use my name )

 anywhere else - display name, or whatever i tell u to call me

-buuuut, my main names are beetle and byte.
+buuuut, my main names are ross, rifle, and requiem .

+plural but i dont like labels . ill tell you whos who if you ask .